Ei Shob Din Ratri

 Eisob Dinratri (All These Days and Nights) is a 1985 Bangla family-drama written by Humayun Ahmed.
 It aired on BTV.

+Synopsis
-The drama tells the story of a middle class joint family living in the capital city Dhaka.

-It depicted a middle class Bangladeshi family's day to day life, including love, marriage, death and other issues.
-The story ends with the death of a young girl called Tuni due to Leukemia.
+The drama tells the story of a middle-class joint family living in the capital city Dhaka.
+It depicts a middle class Bangladeshi family's day-to-day life, including love, marriage, death and other issues.
+The story ends with the death of a young girl called Tuni due to Hodgkin disease.
 Viewers had demanded that its creator Humayun Ahmed save the character, but Ahmed refused to change his original story.
 Humayun Ahmed allegedly wrote the story to raise enough money to buy a television which was expensive back then.
 He stopped writing the story once his original goal had been fulfilled which later drew criticism from the actors and actresses involved in the show.